danielhenrymantilla/lifetimes.rs/src/subtyping-vs-coercions.md

 Not only does it error, but there is actually no way to write this soundly.

-Indeed, such operation is unsound, _i.e._, it makes it possible, using it and non-`unsafe` Rust, to trigger UB/memory-corruption:
+Indeed, such operation is unsound, _i.e._, if it existed, it would make it possible, using it and non-`unsafe` Rust, to trigger UB/memory-corruption:

  1. Given:
     ```rs